eclipse-kuksa/kuksa-databroker/doc/user_guide.md

 <!-- Improved compatibility of back to top link: See: https://github.com/othneildrew/Best-README-Template/pull/73 -->
 <a name="top"></a>
-# Eclipse Kuksa.val&trade; Databroker User Guide
+# Eclipse Kuksa&trade; Databroker User Guide

 The following sections provide information for running and configuring Databroker as well as information necessary for developing client applications invoking Databroker's external API.